 Table 6 gives the Dwarf and reduced Cubetrees storage and creation times for three real datasets.
-The Meteo datasets had 348448 tuples and the Forest dataset had 581012 tuples.
 Cubetrees were created having the same size as the corresponding Dwarfs.
 The construction times of the reduced Cubetrees do not include the running time for the PBS algorithm.
 The table also shows the number of views contained in the reduced Cubetrees.
-The first real dataset contains weather conditions at various weather stations on land for September 1985 [HWL].
+The first real dataset contains weather conditions at various weather stations on land for September 1985

+[HWL].
 From this dataset we created two sets - Meteo-9 and Meteo-12 - of input data: one which contained 9 dimensions, and one with 12 dimensions.
-The second real dataset contains "Forest Cover Type" data [Bla] which includes cartographic variable that are used to estimate the forest cover type of land areas.
+The second real data-set contains "Forest Cover Type" data [Bla98] which includes cartographic variable that are used to estimate the forest cover type of land areas.
 In all data sets some of the attributes were skewed and among some dimensions there was substantial correlation.